paulseghers/MLOps-hackathon-okt2022/1-make-dataset/README.md

     -d '{"dest": "news_articles_1.twitter_1", "accounts": ["BBCBreaking", "washingtonpost"]}'
 ```
 You can see how the beavior upon reaching an endpoint is defined in the file `run_main.py`.<br>
 It is purposefully still very vanilla, as the idea is that you can modify the way pandas dataframe functions are used to suit your MLOps needs: for example, do you want to have a single table, or create a new one with each run to train the model?
 Do you want different datasets for different sets of accounts?
 How do you want to organise your data?
-This will all depend on your choice of models in the next part. _Remember:_ run `gcloud builds submit .... ` again when you modify the code, as this is where the "upload" of sorts takes place.
+This will all depend on your choice of models in the next part. _Remember:_ run `gcloud builds submit... ` again when you modify the code, as this is where the "upload" of sorts takes place.
 <!---
 my own one when testing looks like this
 gcloud run deploy newsreader-service \